DigitaleGesellschaft/jekyll-theme-conference/README.md

 - the date of the day at which the conference takes place (`date`),
 - the timezone in which the conference takes place (`timezone`),
+- how long a pause between two consecutive talks has to be for the live indication to pause (`time_stop`),
 - optionally if streaming is enabled (`streaming`) with indications
   + how many minutes the stream goes active before a talk (`time_prepend`),
   + how many minutes the stream stays active after a talk (`time_extend`), and